reframejs/reframe/docs/introduction.md

  - **Routing**.
    <br/>
    I.e. the mapping of a URL to a React component.
-(Reframe's default routing library is [Crossroads.js](https://github.com/millermedeiros/crossroads.js) but you can also choose your own route rules and/or another routing library.)
+(Reframe's default routing library is [Crossroads.js](https://github.com/millermedeiros/crossroads.js) but you can also choose another routing library and create your own route rules.)
  - **Server**.
    <br/>
    Reframe sets up a Node.js/hapi server to render your react pages to HTML.
 (But you can also use Reframe with your own server.)
  - **Build**.
    <br/>
    Reframe builds and bundles your frontend assets for you.
 (Reframe uses webpack.
-And you can use a fully custom webpack configuration.)
+You can use a fully custom webpack configuration.)

 Reframe **doesn't** take care of;

  - State management.
    <br/>
-   It's up to you to manage the state of your app yourself (or use Redux / MobX / [Reprop](https://github.com/brillout/reprop)).
+   It's up to you to manage the state of your app yourself.
+(Or use Redux / MobX / [Reprop](https://github.com/brillout/reprop).)
  - Database.
    <br/>
    It's up to you to create, populate, and query databases.